sharmashivanand/wp-real-time-social-proof/readme.txt

 #### Pro Version — It's all about credibility and subtly gaining attention to impress your message
-* __Google Analytics:__ Full intgration with Google Analytics to show real-time visitors and also track conversion improvement.
+* __Google Analytics:__ Full integration with Google Analytics to show real-time visitors and also track conversion improvement.
 * __LiveStats:__ Show live real-time visitors visiting the website from Google Analytics.
 * __HotStats:__ Sales milestones like the number of sales in the last 24 hours, 7 days etc.
 * __Custom Messages:__ Limited time offers and discount coupon codes to employ the FOMO effect.